-- One of the most prolific and acclaimed producers of our time, Brian Grazer inspires audiences to unleash their curiosity by revealing the secrets of his extraordinary success
+- Brian Grazer, one of the most prolific and acclaimed producers of our time, inspires audiences to unleash their curiosity by revealing the secrets of his extraordinary success

 - Grazer's work has been nominated for a total of 43 Oscars and 162 Emmys, and his movies have generated nearly $14 billion worldwide

 - He has infused his energy into some of the most popular movies and television shows in the world, including A Beautiful Mind, Apollo 13, 24 and Empire

 - One of the few producers with a star on the Hollywood Walk of Fame, Grazer has won the Producers Guild of America’s Darryl F. Zanuck Motion Picture Producer of the Year Award and the David O. Selznick Lifetime Achievement Award

 - Named one of TIME magazine’s “100 Most Influential People in the World"

 - Serves as chairman of Imagine Entertainment, which he co-founded in 1985 with his longtime friend and business partner, Ron Howard

 - Author of "A Curious Mind: The Secret to a Bigger Life" and "Face to Face: The Art of Human Connection"

 Academy Award, Golden Globe, Emmy, and Grammy award-winning producer and New York Times bestselling author Brian Grazer, has been making movies and television programs for over 30 years.
 His films and television shows have been nominated for 43 Oscars® and 195 Emmys and he won the Best Picture Oscar for A Beautiful Mind.